ivangka/cli-order-executor/README.md

 All variations

 ```
-!goo [symbol]     — shows open orders for the symbol
+!go [symbol]     — shows open orders for the symbol
-!goo              — shows all open orders
+!go              — shows all open orders
 ```

 **Example:**

 ```
-!goo btcusdt
+!go btcusdt
 ```

 This command displays open orders for `BTCUSDT`.